Descending into the Modular Bootstrap: Machine-Learning-Style Optimization

 where $\widehat{p}$ indicates the parameter values at the loss minimum.
 Because of numerical artifacts and incomplete optimization, this expression might not actually yield a positive semi-definite covariance matrix.
 Therefore, we follow a standard trick and estimate the second derivatives in terms of products of first derivatives:

-This approximation works if the residuals are sufficiently small, and it is guaranteed to yield a healthy positive semi-definite covariance matrix, since $\widehat{M}^T \widehat{M}$ cannot have negative eigenvalues.
-Even though we only optimize over the dimensions $\{\Delta_a\}$, we include the central charge $c$ when estimating parameter uncertainties.
+This approximation works if the residuals $R_i$ are sufficiently small (and exact if the residuals are zero), and it is guaranteed to yield a healthy positive semi-definite covariance matrix, since $\widehat{M}^T \widehat{M}$ cannot have negative eigenvalues. \footnote{Crucially, $\widehat{M}_{ia}$ involves derivatives on the residuals, which are typically large.
+Acting on the individual loss terms $L_i = R_i^2$, the derivatives $\partial L_i / \partial p_a = 2 R_i \widehat{M}_{ia}$ (with no sum on $i$) are typically small when the residual is small.} Even though we only optimize over the dimensions $\{\Delta_a\}$, we include the central charge $c$ when estimating parameter uncertainties.

 In the studies in \Sec{n1mm_para_uncertainties} and \Sec{hunt}, we find evidence for a continuous space of solutions.
 Specifically, the inverse covariance matrix is rank deficient, so there are correlated parameter directions one can traverse that barely change the loss.
 To help characterize this space, we find it informative to compute partial covariance matrices where we only vary a few parameters at a time.
 This corresponds to looking at inverses of submatrices of $\Sigma^{-1}$, which is crucially different from looking at submatrices of $\Sigma$.